Tag: Victorian London

 London’s Ratcatchers

 Back in Victorian times rats were a huge problem for Londoners.
 Rats could be found everywhere: in streets, homes, gardens, sewers.
 Londoners trained dogs and cats to catch them but still they kept coming so the job of Ratcatcher was introduced.
-Victorian ratcatchers was a recognised profession with its own trades guild.
-And they caught…
+A City at War with Itself By the mid-19th century, London had ballooned into…